 Social networking is a common activity that has the potential to increase our ability to interact with each other in positive ways.
-However, the ability of the internet to instantly reach millions of people, both within and outside of the healthcare profession makes it imperative that we take safeguards to ensure that social networking does not erode the values of the healthcare profession or damage the reputation of the profession, the School, College of Medicine, Medical Center, or University.
+However, the ability of the internet to instantly reach millions ofpeople, both within and outside of the healthcare profession makes it imperative that we take safeguards to ensure that social networking does not erode the values of the healthcare profession or damage the reputation of the profession, the School, College of Medicine, Medical Center, or University.

-- 1. Each student enrolled in a HRS is required to set appropriate privacy settings for all social networking sites to prevent public dissemination of material related to HRS, College of Medicine, The Ohio State University, any clinical site, or any information that is prohibited. - 2.
+- 1. Each student enrolled in a HRS academic program is required to set appropriate privacy settings for all social networking sites to prevent public dissemination of material related to HRS, College of Medicine, The Ohio State University, any clinical site, or any informationthat is prohibited. - 2.
 If the student comments on anything related to activities in the school, the student will include a disclaimer with postings that clearly states that the expressed opinions belong to the writer alone and do not necessarily reflect the views of the School, College, Medical Center, or the University. - 3.
 The student will not write about patients (including pictures of procedures or components of medical care) in any manner that allows for patient identification even if the patient's names or medical record numbers are removed.
 This is a violation of the HIPAA privacy act.
-(See HRS Policy#13 Academic Standards for Clinical Practice: HIPAA Compliance). - 4.
-The student will not write defamatory comments about faculty, staff, students, and health professionals within the School, Medical Center, and the University, or about any internship or clinical training site.
+(See HRS Policy #13 Academic Standards for Clinical Practice: HIPAA Compliance). - 4.
+The student will not write defamatory comments about faculty, staff, students, and health

-- 5. The student will not post someone else's work (including from internet sites) without attribution. - 6.
+- professionals within the School, Medical Center, and the University, or about any internship or clinical training site. - 5.
+The student will not post someone else's work (including from internet sites) without attribution. - 6.
 The student will not post pictures or descriptions that demonstrate students, faculty, or staff engaging in behavior that is unprofessional or sensitive in nature. - 7.
 The student will not post any academic materials, either in total or even in small parts that are available only to students in the program.
 This includes examinations, questions from class, exams, or quizzes, recordings of lectures or other course content, PowerPoints, or any written course materials. - 8.
-Students should avoid personal relationships (e.g., friending on Facebook) with faculty, staff preceptors in HRS and patients through social networking until after their degree is awarded and there is no longer a power differential or supervisory relationship.
+Students should avoid personal relationships (e.g., friending on Facebook) with faculty, staff preceptors in HRS and patients through social networking until after their degree isawarded and there is no longer a power differential or supervisory relationship.
 Relationships between students, faculty, and staff in social networking communities limited to professional work, such as LINKEDIN, are acceptable.
 See OSU Sexual Harassment Policy 1.15.

-Subject Office Telephone E-mail/URL Director, Student Services 206C Atwell Hall 614-685-1561 Lisa Terek, MS Lisa.Terek@osumc.edu HRS Academic Affairs 206A Atwell Hall 614-292-4758 Dr. Marcia Nahikian-Nelms, PhD, RDN, LD, FAND Marcia.Nahikian- Nelms@osumc.edu
+Subject Office Telephone E-mail/URL Director, Academic Advising 206C Atwell Hall 614-685-1561 Lisa Terek, MS Lisa.Terek@osumc.edu Assistant Dean for Academic Affairs 206A Atwell Hall 614-292-4758 Dr. Marcia Nahikian-Nelms, PhD, RDN, LD, FAND Marcia.Nahikian- Nelms@osumc.edu Chair, Graduate Studies 2066 Graves Hall 614-366-2005 Dr. Amanda Agnew, PhD Amanda.Agnew@osumc.edu Manager, Graduate Program 206 Atwell Ashley McCabe, MS. Ed.
+Ashley.McCabe@osumc.edu

-History: Issued: 2006
+Issued: 2006